Description

 Impact

-The Linux kernel’s handling of the shadow stack during a sigreturn contains a lock ordering bug that can lead to a deadlock.
-When the kernel attempts to read a shadow stack frame and the access faults, the fault handler may recursively acquire the mmap read lock, while another CPU may be holding an mmap write lock.
-This mismatch follows the concurrency race pattern identified as CWE‑667 and can cause a deadlock that stalls the kernel’s ability to handle signals, effectively disrupting normal operation.
-The concurrency error results in denial of service and potentially affects overall system availability.
+The Linux kernel’s handling of the shadow stack during a sigreturn contains a lock‑ordering flaw that can cause a deadlock.
+When the kernel attempts to read a shadow stack frame and the access faults, the fault handler may recursively acquire the mmap read lock, while another CPU may hold an mmap write lock.
+This mismatch follows the concurrency race pattern identified as CWE‑667 and results in a kernel deadlock that stalls signal handling, effectively creating a denial of service.
+The bug does not provide code execution but can halt normal system operation.

 Affected Systems

-All Linux kernels compiled for x86 with the shadow stack (X86_USER_SHADOW_STACK) enabled and running on SMP machines are affected.
-The issue is tied to the PER_VMA_LOCK configuration, which is the default for SMP kernels.
-Specific kernel versions are not listed, but any build that includes the code paths described in the advisory is potentially vulnerable.
+All Linux kernels compiled for x86 with the shadow stack (X86_USER_SHADOW_STACK) enabled on SMP machines are affected.
+The issue relies on the PER_VMA_LOCK configuration, which is the default for SMP kernels.
+No specific kernel versions are listed, so any build that contains the described code paths is potentially vulnerable.

 Risk and Exploitability

-The CVSS score is 5.5, indicating a moderate severity, and the EPSS score is 0.00094 (<1%), indicating a very low exploitation probability.
-The vulnerability is not listed in the CISA KEV catalog.
-Based on the description, it is inferred that the flaw manifests during normal signal handling, so exploitation likely requires triggering a sigreturn in a context where a page fault occurs, which typically demands local or privileged code execution.
-Based on the description, it is inferred that even when triggered, the impact is local denial of service through a kernel deadlock rather than remote code execution.
-The bug presents as a classic concurrency race (CWE‑667) and does not provide a direct code execution path.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of <1% shows a very low probability of exploitation.
+The vulnerability is not listed in CISA KEV.
+Based on the description, the flaw manifests during normal signal handling, so exploitation likely requires local or privileged code execution that triggers a sigreturn encountering a page fault.
+The result is a local denial of service through a kernel deadlock rather than remote code execution.
+The concurrency error follows a classic race scenario (CWE‑667).

 Remediation